The seven day theory or seven thousand years from creation theory

 Jesus was raised from the dead early on the third day.
 The spiritual body of Christ is also likely to be raised early on her third day.
 (A day is as a thousand years so the Church would be taken to heaven shortly after 2030 AD if one uses modern solar years or anytime after 2004 AD if one uses the 360 day biblical year)

-I do not believe we can be dogmatic about an exact thousand year seven day theory or the accuracy of ancient calendars but the theories and timing I present fit the scenario that most of the generation that is living today will see Bible prophecy fulfilled within their life span.
+I do not believe we can be dogmatic about an exact thousand year seven day theory or the accuracy of ancient calendars but the theories and timing I present fit the scenario that most of the generation that is living today are likely to see Bible prophecy fulfilled within their life span.
+From what I know, I think two days from the Lord's death around 33 AD is the most logical time to expect the Lord to return to set up His seventh day millennial reign.

 The next article is on subtle signs in scripture